polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 will be executed within the **[whitelist]** declaration associated with the key the payload was signed with.

-**Notice** - This endpoint is not intended for you to consume in your own code, but rather used indirectly through the **[magic.crypto.http.eval]** slot.
+This endpoint is not intended for you to consume in your own code, but rather used indirectly through the **[magic.crypto.http.eval]** slot.

 ### POST magic/system/crypto/generate-keypair